trexjacket/trexjacket/docs_src/tutorials/chat-extension/2-create-tableau-dashboard.rst

-How to create a Tableau dashboard
+Chapter 2: Build your Tableau dashboard
 ===================================

 Creating a dashboard with Tableau, an interactive data visualization tool to help people see and understand data.

-.. raw:: html

-    <h2>Chapter 2: Build your Tableau dashboard</h2>

 Let’s create a Tableau dashboard that we can use to select marks and easily figure out which comments are pointed towards which marks of the dashboard.